 The GDPR is a significant regulation and this Bill will give further effect to the GDPR as well as transposing the accompanying law enforcement directive into national law.
 Furthermore, it will establish the data protection commission to replace the Office of the Data Protection Commissioner.
 The GDPR enters into effect on 25 May next and the directive must be transposed into national law by early May.
 Accordingly, I am hopeful that with the support of both Houses, this Bill will be signed into law and enter into force next May alongside the GDPR.
 I believe that the GDPR and this legislation will serve to make our data protection laws fit for purpose in the digital age.

-I am conscious that many people may be inclined to switch off at the mention of data protection because they see it as a technical issue, an issue that does not concern them directly.
+I am conscious that many people may be inclined to switch off at the mention of data protection because they see it as a technical issue which does not concern them directly.
 That would be a mistake for the simple reason that the updated data protection rules entering into force in May next will affect all of us in one way or another.
 It will affect each of us as individuals because it will increase our control over the manner in which, and the purposes for which, our own personal data is used.
 It will affect businesses, be they large, medium or small, because it will require them to review and update the manner in which they collect, use or store the personal data of their customers, clients or any other individual whose personal data they retain.
 The same applies to Government Departments and public bodies.

 The simple fact is that data protection law has not kept pace with the many technological advances and new business models such as cloud computing that have emerged in recent years.
 Our current data protection law, which is based on the EU's 1995 data protection directive, predates mass Internet usage, hand-held devices, apps, games, social networking and data analytics, all of which involve the collection and processing of our personal data, often for purposes that are opaque and largely unknown to us.
 The basic data protection principles set out in the Data Protection Acts 1988 and 2003 will remain largely unchanged following the entry into force of the GDPR in May next.
 However, the GDPR's provisions will strengthen our control over our own personal data and the purposes for which it may be used.